- Hasso Plattner and SAP have put forth a false backstory for how HANA was developed.

-Is “breakthrough” the correct description of was had occurred?
+Is “breakthrough” the accurate description of was had occurred?
 Aggregates are precomputed tables, which allow fast retrieval of information.
 They take up space, but they are quite useful.
 Without them, the database must calculate everything that it uses on the fly every time the request is made.

 Also, what is the benefit of dispensing with aggregates?
 The database will be smaller, but unless you price the database per its size, this is hardly an issue.
 And as it happens, HANA did end up becoming priced per GB/TB.
 There is an important reason why no one had built a financial system without aggregates.
 There is close to no benefit to doing so.
 Every year storage becomes less expensive.

 Is This the Proper Research Question?

 “Back on the offensive, I asked, “What if we assume the database always has zero response time, what would an ERP system look like?
 This was a proper research question, and the academic work could begin.”

 First, why is this the proper research question?
 Who out in SAP’s client base was asking for a zero response time database for ERP?
 I ask because I know that SAP customers have been asking for a lot of things, better customer support, better maturity before releasing products, lower costs, etc..Why weren’t those things the proper research question.
 Second, who cares?
 ERP systems don’t require zero response time.
 ERP systems record transactions, and they do it quite quickly already.
 ERP systems can run into issues when it comes to processing—for instance, performing a procedure like MRP.